HobbyOneDroid/Pong-Javascript/README.md

-# Pong written in Javascript
+# Pong game written in Javascript
-You can use A or Q key to play.
+You can play with A and Q keys of the keyboard.